knazir/simple-ga/README.md

 ___
 This is my first try with this sort of thing.
 Credits to Holczer Balazs who discusses the various aspects of the genetic algorithm in his "Artificial Intelligence & Games in Java."
 ___
-Sample graph generated when searching to match a solution of 20 elements:
+Sample graph generated when searching to match a solution of 20 elements with a population of size 100:

 ![alt tag](http://i.imgur.com/io8GQYU.png)
 ___